-The Air Supply Unit provides a 60 PSI @ 2.5 cfm (4.1 bar @ 4.25 cubic meters/hour) source of clean, dry, oil free compressed air for air assisted laser material processing in conjunction with the computer controlled air assist feature of the laser system.
+The ULS computer Controlled Compressed Air Unit provides a 60 PSI @ 2.5 cfm (4.1 bar @ 4.25 cubic meters/hour) source of clean, dry, oil free compressed air for air assisted laser material processing in conjunction with the computer controlled air assist feature of the laser system.
 It contains a sound insulated air compressor, water dryer (refrigerated dryer) and particulate filter.
-It must be used in conjunction with either the Air Assist Cone or Air Assist Back Sweep accessory.

 - 1. Make sure the laser system is turned off. - 2.
 Plug one end of a blue coiled hose into the compressor outlet fitting and the other end into the Air inlet fitting in refrigerated dryer unit. - 3.
 Plug one end of a second blue coiled hose into the outlet of the refrigerated dryer unit and the other end into the laser system air inlet. - 4.
 Plug the one end of the control cable into the control connector on the compressor and plug the other end into the compressor control connector on the back of the machine. - 5.
 Plug the compressor and refrigerated dryer into a wall outlet.
 Please check the rating on your air compressor and refrigerated dryer for the power requirements. - 6.
 The compressor has a three way switch: ON, OFF and AUTO.
-On will leave the compressor on all the time.
+ON will leave the compressor on all the time.
 The AUTO position allows the compressor to be controlled by the laser system.
-In AUTO mode if you have selected the Air or Gas setting in the printer driver, the Air Compressor will automatically turn ON when the a laser job is running and OFF when the job is complete.
+In AUTO mode, if you have selected the Air or Gas setting in the printer driver, the Air Compressor will automatically turn ON when the a laser job is running and OFF when the job is complete.

 The particle filter should be inspected every 8 to 16 hours of use.
 Clean out the filter and change the desiccant as necessary.
 The filter can be inspected by unscrewing the lower bell shaped portion of the filter housing (1/8 turn) and removing the red foam filter found inside.
-If it needs cleaning wash it in water, dry it thoroughly and reassemble.
+If it needs cleaning, wash it in water, dry it thoroughly and reassemble.